 By the 1960s, research into platinum and palladium's catalytic properties were resulting in new applications in chemical processing, including polyester production and fuel cracking.

 The biggest breakthrough for palladium, however, came in the 1970s when automobile emission standards were implemented in the USA.
-Demand for palladium increased dramatically.
+The demand for palladium increased dramatically.
 Palladium's ability to absorb carbon monoxide and purify hydrogen made it integral to automobile catalytic converters.

-Growing interest in palladium as an investment tool has also led to exchange traded funds, which are backed by physical palladium, being traded on the London and New York Stock Exchanges.
+The growing interest in palladium as an investment tool has also led to exchange-traded funds, which are backed by physical palladium, being traded on the London and New York Stock Exchanges.
 Palladium futures are traded on the New York Mercantile Exchange and palladium bullion is also one of only four metals to have an ISO currency code (the others are gold, silver, and platinum).

 Palladium is always found alongside other PGMs.
 PMGs naturally occur in placer deposits found in rocks such as dunite, chromite, and norite.
 In South Africa's Bushveld complex and a limited number of other ore bodies, PGMs occur in sufficient quantities so as to make it economical to exclusively extract these metals; whereas, at Russia's Norilsk and Canada's Sudbury deposits palladium and other PGMs are extracted as by-products of nickel and copper.

 Palladium-containing ores are first crushed and immersed in a reagent containing water; a process known as 'froth flotation'.